 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to quinine, mefloquine (Lariam®), or a heart medicine called quinidine (Quinaglute®, Quinidex®).
-Do not use this medicine if you have glucose-6-phosphate dehydrogenase (G6PD) deficiency, a prolonged QT interval (heart rhythm problem), myasthenia gravis (severe muscle weakness), or optic neuritis (swelling of a nerve in the eye).
-This medicine should not be used to treat or preventnight time leg cramps.
+Do not use this medicine if you have had an allergic reaction to quinine, mefloquine (Lariam®), or a heart medicine called quinidine (Quinaglute®, Quinidex®).
+Do not use this medicine if you have glucose-6-phosphate dehydrogenase (G6PD) deficiency, a prolonged QT interval (a heart rhythm problem), myasthenia gravis (severe muscle weakness), or optic neuritis (nerve swelling in the eye).
+Do not use this medicine if you had kidney, blood, or blood clotting disorders caused by quinine.

 How to Use This Medicine

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.

 - Quinine may be taken with food or milk if it upsets your stomach.